 Attending this year’s event, I was able to meet (for the first time in person, in several cases) many CAE people who had helped me complete a company history that was as authoritative as possible.
-Shaking hands with the likes of Byron Cavadias, Mike Cregan, Bob Duthie, George Morrow, Dave Tait, Bob Kemerer, Jack Shlien, Rolf Vissers and Les White was an amazing honour.
+Shaking hands with the likes of Byron Cavadias, Mike Cregan, Bob Duthie, Frank Morrow, Dave Tait, Bob Kemerer, Jack Shlien, Rolf Vissers and Les White was an amazing honour.

 I’m still hearing from people in the know with their informed critiques of Aviation in Canada: The CAE Story.
 Lately, when Mehr Kapadia first got in touch, it was by way of his comments about the book.
 He comments:

 Dear Larry … my congratulations.
 Your recent CAE history really is a great, well-researched book.
 I’ve found it most interesting going through the early history from long before I joined the company.
 You have to be complimented for the effort and care that you took.
 We Canadians have a bad habit of not blowing our horn when we achieve something great.
 As I might have mentioned, I am of the opinion that CAE probably was the world’s best systems engineering company for many years.
 I think I can say that, as over the years I dealt with most of the best large US and UK engineering companies and I never came across any as good as us.

 Still don’t have your copy of Aviation in Canada: The CAE Story, order online here!